Rootkitsmm-zz/Borland-AccuRev-StackoverFlow/README.md

 RLM come with AccuRev but it can be directly download  by following link:  http://www.reprisesoftware.com/license_admin_kits/rlm.v11.3BL1-x86_w1.admin.exe

-searching service_startup_doit string inside rlm.exe dont have any results so i changed it to service_  to get flowling strings
+searching service_startup_doit string inside rlm.exe dont have any results so i changed it to service_  to get following strings

 ![alt tag](https://raw.githubusercontent.com/Rootkitsmm/Borland-AccuRev-StackoverFlow/master/stringInIdapro.png)